 Other factors may also make the SOC report different this year than in a pre-COVID-19 scenario.
 To the extent your organization knows, you should notify your clients if you anticipate any changes in your annual SOC report in light of COVID-19.
 For example, on-site access may still be limited or the testing may take a little longer due to personnel availability, which could delay the issuance of your SOC report.
 Bear in mind that changes to the timing of SOC reporting could impact your client’s financial audit or other customer/vendor requirements.

-For more information about SOC reporting, visit us here or you may contact Scott Woznicki, the National SOC Practice Director.
+For more information about SOC reporting, visit us here.

 Copyright © 2020, CBIZ, Inc. All rights reserved.
 Contents of this publication may not be reproduced without the express written consent of CBIZ.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.